ACI Worldwide, Inc. Reports Financial Results for the Quarter Ended September 30, 2018

 Thursday, November 08, 2018

-NAPLES, FLA — November 2, 2017 — ACI Worldwide (NASDAQ: ACIW), a leading global provider of real-time electronic payment and banking solutions, today announced financial results for the quarter ended September 30, 2017.
-Results and comparisons discussed in the Q3 financial summary section of this press release exclude the impact of foreign currency fluctuations.
+NAPLES, FLA — November 8, 2018 — ACI Worldwide (NASDAQ: ACIW), a leading global provider of real-time electronic payment and banking solutions, today announced financial results for the quarter ended September 30, 2018.

 CONFERENCE CALL TO DISCUSS FINANCIAL RESULTS AND OUTLOOK